Trademark Body Art FAQ

 1.)
 Don’t come in intoxicated.

 3.)
 Don’t bring small children with you.
-No, they’re not allowed in the rooms.
-If you know you’re going to be getting tattooed, please get a baby sitter.
+No, they’re not allowed in the rooms and we will not watch them for you.
+If you know you’re going to be getting tattooed or pierced, please get a baby sitter.

 4.)
 Don’t haggle or try to bargain with your artist.
 Our artists work on commission and more than likely feel like they’re already giving you a “deal”.
 Remember, good tattoos aren’t cheap and cheap tattoos aren’t good.